helium/HIP/0019-third-party-manufacturers/fox-iot.md

 ## Manufacturing Information

-All technical and engineering development goes through the company, as well as all supplier evaluation processes, in order to maintain the same level of quality in all products placed on the market.
-Our production process will take place with partner companies in Brazil specialized in electronics assembly, which have high production capacity and technical excellence.
+The company manages all technical and engineering development, as well as all supplier evaluation processes, to maintain the same level of quality in all products placed on the market.
+Our production process will take place with partner companies in Brazil, specialized in electronics assembly, presenting high production capacity and technical excellence.

-This partner will be responsible for the assembly and testing of the devices, and the entire process will undergo thorough evaluation processes before the products go to market.
+This partner will be responsible for assembling and testing the devices, and the entire process will undergo thorough evaluation processes before the products go to market.

 ## Proof of Identity